Brent hits 4-year high as U.S. sanctions on Iran tighten supply | MarketScreener

-U.S. West Texas Intermediate (WTI) crude futures were up $1.03 to $73.15 a barrel, a 1.4 percent gain.
-It reached a session high of $73.35, highest since July 11.
-The contract is up almost 5 percent this month but down 1.3 percent for the quarter.
+U.S. West Texas Intermediate (WTI) crude futures rose $1.13 to settle at $73.25 a barrel.
+The session high of $73.73 was the highest since July 11.
+The contract is up about 5 percent this month but down around 1 percent for the quarter.

-A new round of U.S. sanctions on Iran, the third-largest producer in the Organisation of the Petroleum Exporting Countries (OPEC), kick in on Nov.
+A new round of U.S. sanctions on Iran, the No. 3 producer in the Organization of the Petroleum Exporting Countries (OPEC), kicks in on Nov.
 4.

-"The market is coming to grips with the fact that the Iranian sanctions are not that far away," said Phil Flynn, an analyst at Price Futures Group in Chicago.
-"It's going to tighten the market."
+"Potential for a supply shock because of declining oil production in Iran and Venezuela will remain bullish on oil prices, and the second round of U.S. sanctions on Iran in November will further support the sentiment," said Abhishek Kumar, senior energy analyst at Interfax Energy in London.

+Amid concerns about supply shortages, hedge funds raised their combined futures and options position in New York and London by 3,728 contracts to 346,566 in the week to Sept.
+25, the U.S. Commodity Futures Trading Commission said.

 Washington is demanding that buyers of Iranian oil cut imports to zero to force Tehran to negotiate a new nuclear agreement and to curb its influence in the Middle East.